Learn about CITB's history, how we support the construction industry, our working principles, policies and plans

 About CITB

-We are an executive non-departmental public body in charge of our budget and activities.
-Sponsored by the Department for Education (External link - Opens in a new tab or window), we are also accountable to government ministers, and ultimately Parliament.
+We are a charity and non-departmental public body in charge of our budget and activities.
+Sponsored by the Department for Work and Pensions (DWP), we are also accountable to Government ministers, and ultimately Parliament.

 Our purpose